jez/blog/_posts/2023-12-27-inheritance-in-ruby.md

 # author_url:
 ---

-A solid grasp of the tools Ruby has for inheritance helps with writing better Ruby code, especially Ruby code typed with Sorbet where inheritance underlies things like abstract methods, interfaces, and generic types.
-On the other hand, when most people learn Ruby they learn just enough of what `include` and `extend` mean to get their job done (sometimes even less 🫣).
+A solid grasp of the tools Ruby has for inheritance helps with writing better code.[^esp]  On the other hand, when most people learn Ruby they learn just enough of what `include` and `extend` mean to get their job done (sometimes even less 🫣).

+[^esp]:
+  {-} Especially Ruby code typed with Sorbet where inheritance underlies things like abstract methods, interfaces, and generic types.

 I'd like to walk through some examples of inheritance in Ruby and draw little diagrams to drive their meaning home.
+The goal is to have inheritance in Ruby "click."

 # The `<` operator